 McGill is a widely respected university also known for its Medical Degrees and for being a publisher of academics books and papers.

-When you are ready to apply to visit work or settle in Quebec, contact the experienced immigration consultants at MBIS.
+When you are ready to apply to visit work or settle in Quebec, read about the programs, and then contact the experienced immigration consultants at MBIS.